Staff + Board of Directors

 Director of Impact and Operations

-Shirena (she/her/hers) joined Conservation Legacy as the organization’s first Director of Diversity & Recruitment in January 2020.
+Shirena (she/her/hers) joined Conservation Legacy as the organization’s first Director of Training, People Development and Belonging in January 2020.
 She is a native of Price, UT and was raised in Farmington, NM before moving to Durango, CO in 1996 to attend Fort Lewis College – where she earned degrees in English/Communications & Spanish.
 She spent much of her career as a leader and mentor who is passionate about multicultural student success and diversity work as Coordinator of the college’s Hispano Resource Center and co-founder of the Common Ground Diversity Education program.
 Since 2007, she has also served as a professional facilitator for the Anti-Defamation League and uses her master’s degree in Educational Leadership with an emphasis in community organization from the University of New Mexico to continue being a leader for under-represented populations.
 Shirena self identifies as Chicana and is the product of a bi-cultural family with her Mexican-American father’s roots centered in Chama, NM, and her mother’s German-Scottish roots from Indiana.
 She loves being in the outdoors and recreating in it – hiking, mountain biking, skiing, camping, and climbing rocks – whenever possible with her husband, two children, and their coyote-looking-dog.

 Shirena Trujillo Long